13 February 2018

 Reading Borough Council have announced that more items can be put in the red recycling bins (plastic pots, tubs and trays) for details of what these new items are see the Rubbish page on the council's website.
 More information about local household waste recycling centres can be found at the Re3 website, the service operated jointly by Reading, Bracknell Forest and Wokingham councils.

 CADRA takes an interest in all open spaces and footpaths in Caversham and, from time to time, becomes involved in particular areas or schemes, including Caversham Court Gardens, King's Meadow Baths and Mapledurham Pavilion.

 Reading Borough Council provides information on all open spaces under their jurisdiction and any plans for change at Parks

-The Council has four automatic monitoring stations which measure the levels of different pollutants, in real time, across the borough; one is located by the roadside on Caversham Road.
+The Council has four automatic monitoring stations which measure the levels of different pollutants, in real time, across the borough; one is located near the roundabout on the south side of Caversham Road.

 They also operate a non-automatic network of passive diffusion tubes looking at nitrogen dioxide levels (NO2).
 There are a number in Caversham along: Church St, Church Rd, Prospect St and Gosbrook Rd.
 For more information visit Air Quality

 To find out about the availability of allotment sites and plots visit Allotments

 The Environment Agency deals with all aspects of flooding and building on flood plains.
 It also deals with the effect of major developments on the environment.

 General enquiries: 03708 506 506 (Minicom 03702 422 549 for hard of hearing)

 Incident hotline (24-hour): 0800 80 70 60 firstname.lastname@example.org